Travel

 D – Reimbursement requests must be approved by an appropriate authority

-1b – confirm that expenses are properly coded.
+• confirm that expenses are coded correctly;

-• a copy of their communication with the executive director or designee and;
+3a – The traveler must attach a copy of their communication with the executive director or designee to the reimbursement request.

-F – Agencies must collect overpayments
+G – Agencies must collect overpayments

 1 – Agencies are responsible to collect payment from travelers who were overpaid when reimbursed.

-G – Travelers who cannot use Concur
+H – Travelers who can’t use Concur

 3 – Reimbursements must be entered and approved in FINET instead of Concur.